 - Chronological: A chronological resume contains your professional experiences written in a chronological order.
 This is where you write your work history from recent to first job.
 This allows recruiters to see your experiences, which will prove worthy for the position you are applying for.

 - Functional: A functional resume highlights the significance of your past experiences with the one you are applying for.
-This will include your experiences, skills, roles and responsibilities, etc. This is the best resume for those who are looking for the same position in a different organisation.
+This will include your experiences, skills, roles and responsibilities, etc. This is the best resume for those who are looking for the same position in a different organization.

 - Combination: A combination resume is when you combine a chronological and functional resume together.
 This means you will be adding your detailed work summary and skills in a chronological order.
 As the resume focuses on your experiences and skill sets, recruiters are more inclined to look closer to it.